To top of page

 4) Computer Tech support scams

-Technical support scams prey on older people’s lack of knowledge about computers.
+Technical support scams prey on older people’s lack of knowledge about computers and the internet.
 A pop-up message or warning screen appears on a computer or smartphone, telling the user their device is damaged and needs fixing.
-When they call the support number for help, the scammer may either request remote access to the older person’s computer and demand they pay a fee to have it repaired.
+When they call the support number for help, the scammer may request remote access to the older person’s computer and demand they pay a fee to have it repaired.

 5) Romance scams